arriolac/arriolac.github.io/source/_posts/2017-10-04-learn-arkit-using-swift.markdown

 {% img center http://chrisarriola.me/images/udacity_profile.png %}

-Putting together course material and teaching has really pushed me to grow and I'm excited to share it with the world.
+Developing course material, and teaching it, has really pushed me to grow (both technical and non-technical) and I'm excited to share it with the world.

-Let's make some AWESOME AR apps! :D
+Let's make some _AWESOME_ AR apps 😀